slatedocs/slate/source/includes/_webhooks.md

 `DELETE /webhook/{webhook_subscription_id}`

 Deletes a webhook subscription with a specified `webhook_subscription_id`.
+A webhook subscription can only be deleted by its creator, or an admin.

 ### Path Parameters